naasking/AutoDiffSharp/README.md

 # AutoDiffSharp

-Simple automatic differentiation (AD) in C# that uses operator overloading to implement dual numbers.
+Simple automatic differentiation (AD) in C# that uses operator overloading to implement dual Duals.

 This isn't a super efficient implementation, but it's probably fine for small tests and for learning how AD works.

 If you only need AD for differentiating with respect to one variable, see the "Optimizations" section below for a very efficient specialization of the general approach described here.

-# Dual Numbers
+# Dual Duals

-The most straightforward implemenation of AD is based on [dual numbers](https://en.wikipedia.org/wiki/Automatic_differentiation#Automatic_differentiation_using_dual_numbers).
+The most straightforward implemenation of AD is based on [dual numbers](https://en.wikipedia.org/wiki/Automatic_differentiation#Automatic_differentiation_using_dual_Duals).
 Each regular number is augmented with an extra term corresponding to it's derivative:

     real number x   =(dual number)=>   x + x'*ϵ

-Arithmetic and other mathematical functions then have translations to operating on these extended number types as follows:
+Arithmetic and other mathematical functions then have translations to operating on these extended Dual types as follows:

 |Operator|Translated|
 |--------|----------|